Using ESAs to Pay for Your Homeschool Curriculum

 • Some enrichment programs

-The key is that purchases must be instructional, not general household or school supplies.
+The key requirement is that purchases must be instructional, not general household or school supplies.

 ClassWallet